xavgru12/svn-to-git-migration/README.md

 ## Main Functionalities

-Checkout SVN externals of the repository.
+Checkout SVN externals of the repository
 ```
 --checkout-svn
 ```